 Passing Other Cars

 Passing on blind turns and double-yellow striped roads is common and there is an unwritten code to passing.
 This is quite often a terrifying aspect of driving in Costa Rica.
-The roads of Costa Rica are often filled with large buses moving people between locations and there are a fair number of tractor-trailers and cargo moving vehicles, as well.
+The roads in Costa Rica are often filled with large buses moving people between locations and there are a fair number of tractor-trailers and cargo moving vehicles, as well.

 Dangers of Rental Cars & Costa Rica Driving

-More often than not, we find that when travelers from the United States, Canada, and even Europe are exposed to transportation in Costa Rica, their impression is not positive.
+More often than not, we find that when travelers from the United States, Canada, and even Europe are exposed to public or self-transportation in Costa Rica, their impression is not positive.
 They are typically happy they did not have to drive and in many cases have told us that they would have returned the car after the first day had they decided to rent the car.
 The crater-sized potholes and narrow roads with severe drops are almost always brought to attention as this discussion is initiated.

 The Safe Choice